-To rebut the penalty period based on intent to get CMV for the asset, the customer must provide a written statement signed under penalty of perjury and proof that supports the written statement.
+To rebut the penalty period based on intent to get CMV for the asset, the customer must provide a written statement and proof that supports the written statement.

-- The purpose for transferring the income or resource; - The attempts made to dispose of resource or income at CMV; - The reasons for accepting less than the CMV for the resource or income; - Why the customer believes that adequate compensation was received: - The customer's relationship, if any, to the person to whom the income or resource was transferred: and - The customer's means of or plans for self-support after the transfer.
+- Purpose for transferring the income or resource; - Attempts made to dispose of resource or income at CMV; - Reasons for accepting less than the CMV for the resource or income; - Why the customer believes that adequate compensation was received: - Customer's relationship, if any, to the person to whom the income or resource was transferred; and - Customer's means of or plans for self-support after the transfer.

-Proof that the customer intended to get CMV for the transferred item will vary depending on the type of item, but examples include:
+Proof that the customer intended to get CMV for the transferred item will vary depending on the type of item.
+Examples include:

-- Written offers for purchase; - Declarations from the realtor contracted to sell the property; and - Estimates of the value of the resource from professional, knowledgeable sources.
+- Written offers for purchase; - Declarations from the realtor contracted to sell the property; or - Estimates of the value of the resource from professional, knowledgeable sources.